 - Female cats don’t have periods like human females.

 - The cat’s tail is made up of between 20-23 bones; it is an extension of the vertebra.

 - Cats have knees and elbows.

 - Kittens have two sets of teeth.
 The baby (deciduous teeth), which fall out by the 8th week and are followed by the adult (permanent) teeth.
 Adult cats have 30 teeth.

 - Both male and female cats have nipples.
 Four on each side (8 nipples in total).
-Nipples develop in all mammals before the Y chromosome kicks in and the embryo develops into a male.
-Although rare, it is possible for male cats to develop mammary cancer.
+Nipples develop in most mammals before the Y chromosome kicks in and the embryo develops into a male.
+Although rare, male cats can develop mammary cancer.

 - Some cats have a skin-like pouch at near the end of their belly (in front of the hind legs) known as a primordial pouch.
 The exact purpose of this pouch isn’t entirely known, but it is believed it may be there to help protect the vulnerable internal organs from damage during fighting/attack.

-- The cat’s tongue is covered backwards-facing barbs which act as a hairbrush, removing dislodged hair when he grooms.
+- The cat’s tongue is covered backwards-facing barbs which act like a hairbrush, removing dislodged hair when he grooms.

 - The average lifespan of a cat is 12-15 years.

-- Cats are capable of reproducing from as young as 6 months.
+- Cats are capable of reproducing from as young as six months.
 They don’t discriminate with who they breed with, and will readily mate with siblings and parents.